 In kNET, the active SGP is allocated a monthly Governance Budget of up to 10% of all KUVA that is generated when miners create new blocks.
 The SGP also pre-defines per-block external service provider rewards and payment ratios, called the Incentive Ratios (IR).
 These must be pre-defined prior to the SGP becoming active, since they cannot be changed from within an active SGP.
 These are the variable key incentives for all collateralized non-network service providers on kNET and serve to provide a multiplier that ranges from halving to doubling the base reward given on the network.
 The Strategic Governance Proposal Owner of the active SGP also maintains active Governance Keys.
-These are a set of public/private key pairs that allow active SGPO to securely turn on and off aspects of the network via Switches, for activating any protocol updates and features of the network9.
+These are a set of public/private key pairs that allow active SGPO to securely turn on and off aspects of the network via Switches, for activating any protocol updates and features of the network.
 The Switches and SwitchBitfield are network-wide parameters for enabling or disabling features of the network, as well as setting feature parameter values, and are automatically applied when the winning SGP becomes active.
-Depending on the Switch, some are modifiable using the Governance Block.
+Depending on the Switch, some are modifiable using the Governance Keys, but others must be defined within the Strategic Governance Proposal and are set by the Governance Block.
 Any member of the public may post an SGP by burning the required amount of KUVA to allow their proposal to be posted to the network for voting10.
 SGPs that are posted for voting (but are not the active SGP) can be voted on as a candidate SGP for a length of time determined by the amount paid to post the proposal.
 The cost to post a proposal and keep an SGP as a valid candidate is currently 500 KUVA11 per month.